 A rarity on this list, in the fact that the iconic Ronaldinho conquered Europe before returning home to South America to do likewise.

 The buck-toothed Brazilian enjoyed a brilliant but brief spell as the world’s finest player, proving the catalyst that saw Barcelona remerge as a genuine force in European football.

-Named as the FIFA World Player of the Year in 2005 and 2006, he would inspire the Catalan side to a first European Cup in over a decade in the latter of those campaigns, the La Liga giants defeating Arsenal in the final in Paris.
+Named as the FIFA World Player of the Year in 2005 and 2006, he inspired the Catalan side to a first European Cup in over a decade in the latter of those campaigns, the La Liga giants defeating Arsenal in the final in Paris.

 His samba swagger would continue to delight football fans worldwide, though his reign at the top was short and following a spell at AC Milan he returned to South America.

-Reinvigorated at Atletico Mineiro, he would lead the club to a maiden Copa Libertadores title, scoring four goals and providing seven assists on a memorable run that saw the Brazilian side recover two-goal deficits in both the semi-final and final.
+Reinvigorated at Atletico Mineiro, he led the club to a maiden Copa Libertadores title, scoring four goals and providing seven assists on a memorable run that saw the Brazilian side recover two-goal deficits in both the semi-final and final.

-The success would add an all-time great to his particular list, who for some of a certain generation, was perhaps the very best at his peak.
+The success added an all-time great to his particular list, who for some of a certain generation, was perhaps the very best at his peak.